-NOTE: Use BOTH Oil and gasoline compatible PTFE® Tape and a brushed-on thread sealant on all threaded connections to form a vapor-tight seal.
+Note: Use BOTH Teflon® Tape and a brushed-on thread sealant on all threaded connections to form a vaportight seal.

 - 3. Insert the Sensor Cable through the wire grip nut so that the end of the sensor is on the inside of the Reducer Coupling. - 4.
 Make all of the connections and test the sensor. - 5.
 Tape and seal the Plug Cover Assembly into the Reducer Coupling.
-Make sure that the wire leads through the Wire Grip are loose and do not rotate when tightening the Plug Cover Assembly. - Tighten the Wire Grip Nut to 75 100 in. lbs. of torque to secure the cable.
-Use a torque wrench with McMaster Carr # 5347A148, 1-1/16 inch Open End Head, for Interchangeable-Head Torque Wrench or equivalent. - 7.
-Retest the sensor functionality.
+Make sure that the wire leads through the Wire Grip are loose and do not rotate when tightening the Plug Cover Assembly. - 6.
+Tighten the Wire Grip Nut to 75-100 in. lbs. of torque to secure the cable.
+Use a torque wrench with McMaster Carr # 5347A148.
+1-1/16 inch Open End Head, for Interchangeable-Head Torque Wrench or equivalent.

+7. Retest the sensor functionality.